gitfrosh/reach-hackathon/README.md

 * Switch to testnet.
 * Get some ALGO at a faucet for both accounts.

-To see the demo in action:
+To see the demo in action (set index.mjs to index.mjs.bk) and run:

 ```bash
 npm install